 Then, on your WordPress administration, you will have to fill in the Alt text.

 This attribute is important for two reasons:

-- First, it is analyzed by search engines and influences your SEO.
+- First, it is analyzed by search engines.
 Write it by integrating your keyword but without over-optimizing it.
 The ideal is to describe your image in a few words.
 For example: wordpress plugin for SEO, if you display a picture of Yoast SEO.

-- Then, the ALT attribute will be displayed to your visitors if your image is not found.
+- Then, the ALT attribute will be displayed to your visitors if your image is not found, or if your website can’t load it.
 It is therefore important to take care of it for accessibility reasons.